danielberkompas/destructure/README.md

 end
 ```

-You can also do it in case statement.
+You can also do it in a case statement.

 ```elixir
 case post(url, data) do